JoSSte/datagen/README.md

 :memo: Progressbar in table - replaced by result

-# **DO NOT put this PHP file on a public webserver - it may be used for a DoS attack.**
+# :warning: **DO NOT put this PHP file on a public webserver - it may be used for a DoS attack.** :exclamation: